-• The VHSL Physical Form is used for both middle school and high school sports teams due to your child's coach.

-Parent/Coach Relationship

-- Both parenting and coaching are extremely difficult vocations.
-By establishing an understanding of each position, we are better able to accept the actions of the other and provide greater benefit to children. - As parents, when your children become involved in our program, you have a right to understand what expectations are placed on your child.
-This begins with clear communication from the coach of your child's program.
+- The VHSL Physical Form is used for both middle school and high school sports teams due to your child's coach. - Parent/Coach Relationship - Both parenting and coaching are extremely difficult vocations.
+By establishing an understanding of each position, we are better able to accept the actions of the other and provide greater benefit to children.

-Coach's Expectations of Communication

-- Concerns expressed directly to the coach - Notification of any schedule conflicts in advance - Understanding of a coach's philosophy and/or expectations - As your children become involved in the programs with Stafford County Public Schools, they will experience some of the most rewarding moments of their lives.
+- As parents, when your children become involved in our program, you have a right to understand what expectations are placed on your child.
+This begins with clear communication from the coach of your child's program. - Coach's Expectations of Communication - Concerns expressed directly to the coach - o Notification of any schedule conflicts in advance - Understanding of a coach's philosophy and/or expectations - As your children become involved in the programs with Stafford County Public Schools, they will experience some of the most rewarding moments of their lives.
 It is important to understand that there also may be times when things do not go the way you or your child wishes.
-At these times, discussion with the coach is encouraged. - Team concerns/questions should be communicated in the following order: Coach, School Assistant Principal for Athletics, School Principal, then Coordinator of Health, PE, Driver Education and Athletics at Central Office.
-If the Coordinator is contacted first, the parent will be redirected to the school. - Issues not appropriate to discuss with coaches include playing time, team strategy, play calling, and other student-athletes (except to report violation of the Athletics and Activities Code of Conduct). - These are situations that may require a conference between the coach and the parent.
+At these times, discussion with the coach is encouraged. - Team concerns/questions should be communicated in the following order: Coach, School Assistant Principal for Athletics, School Principal, then Facilitator of Physical Education, Health, Athletics, and Student Wellness at Central Office.
+If the Facilitator is contacted first, the parent will be redirected to the school. - Issues not appropriate to discuss with coaches include playing time, team strategy, play calling, and other student-athletes (except to report violation of the Athletics and Activities Code of Conduct). - These are situations that may require a conference between the coach and the parent.
 These interactions are to be encouraged.
 It is important that both parties involved have a clear understanding of the other's position.
-When these conferences are necessary, the following procedure should be followed to help promote a resolution to the issue of concern. - Anonymous letters and phone calls will not be responded to at any level unless reported to the Tip Hotline provided by SCPS partnered with the Stafford County Sheriff's Department.
+When these conferences are necessary, the following procedure should be followed to help promote a resolution to the issue of concern. - Anonymous letters and phone calls will not be responded to at any level unless reported to the Tip Hotline provided by SCPS partnered with the Stafford County Sheriff's Department. - Communication Timeframe Expectation - Please allow 24 hours to receive return of all phone calls and 48 hours for returned emails from the coach/sponsor, middle school Athletic Director, and/or Assistant Principal of Athletics and Activities. - Transportation - Parents/guardians may only pick up their child after an away game with written communication provided to the head coach prior to the game.
+Parents may only transport their child home at the conclusion of the away competition. - o Parents/guardians may not transport other students from an away event. - NCAA Clearing House A small percentage of high school athletes will have the opportunity to participate in college athletics.
+If this is a goal, consider the following: - Selection of classes - NCAA Eligibility Center